 “We’re looking to see if there’s a higher incidence of certain genetic variants in stroke cases and have been able to tease out some genetic risks using our young-onset stroke model, which we’re presenting early next year at the AHA’s International Stroke Conference ,” Dr. Cole said.
 “The next step is to determine how these genetic variants increase risk.
 This could be due to an interplay between standard risk factors such as hypertension or diabetes, or through inflammation or increased clotting, or pathways we have yet to consider.”

 His ultimate goal is to tailor-make prevention strategies based on an individual’s genetics to reduce stroke risk.

 AHA’s Institute is helping foster Dr. Cole’s and other researchers’ work by pooling large datasets and making them accessible.

 “One of the key things you have to do, especially in genetics’ research, is once you’ve found something you need to be able to replicate it,” Dr. Cole said.
 The AHA’s Precision Medicine Platform also facilitates such replication studies.
 Once replicated, researchers’ discoveries can be put into practice—in the case of Dr. Cole’s research to prevent stroke.

 Profiles in research: Stacey Knight, Ph.D.

->

-> There are about a billion such simulations in this research, Dr. Knight said.
+There are about a billion such simulations in this research, Dr. Knight said.
 Combing through the data in the past might have taken years on a single computer.
-But with the AHA’s Precision Medicine Platform--using multiple computers across a cloud--the search should take only weeks.
+But with the AHA’s platform--using multiple computers across a cloud--the search should take only weeks.

->

-> An example that’s already beginning to emerge is a pedigree with a high-risk for an irregular heartbeat called atrial fibrillation, or AFib.
+An example that’s already beginning to emerge is a pedigree with a high-risk for an irregular heartbeat called atrial fibrillation, or AFib.
 This particular pedigree of related people is five times more likely to have AFib than the general patient population.